 Fender Bassbreaker 45W 2×12 Tube Guitar Combo Amp – The Grandfather of all Amps

 Our list priciest is the late 50’s tweed-covered Fender Bassbreaker 45W Tube Combo – known also as the ‘Grandfather of all amps.’
-It’s versatile, simple, has a warm tube overdrive, rugged roadworthiness, a dynamic range, and stage-filling power – though not quite Marshall’s price point, it’s also incredibly expensive, so certainly not for the newcomer or beginner of playing bass.
+It’s versatile, simple, has a warm tube overdrive, rugged roadworthiness, a dynamic range, and stage-filling power – though not quite Marshall’s price point, it’s also incredibly expensive, so certainly not for the newcomer or

 This is an extremely sturdy and well-made bass breaker with a chassis and cabinet that are brick-solid.
 The speakers are phenomenally powerful at 70-watt Celestion G12s.
 Weighing in at 55lbs, it’s not the easiest to transport – there is, however, a head-only version available at a slightly lower cost.